mmghahremanpour/ADMETNet/README.md

 # ADMETNet
 A Neural Network Framework for AMDET Prediction.
+The current version (1.0.0) can be only used for predicting aqueous solubility of neutral organic molecules.

 **Installation**
 ```